In a mental health crisis? Call or text 988.

 For example, those who get their period early and develop breasts sooner may experience embarrassment and confusion, especially in elementary school when the majority of their peers are not going through puberty.

-Findings from a 2019 study suggest early puberty may be a risk factor for mental health disorders.
+Findings from another 2019 study suggest early puberty may be a risk factor for mental health disorders.
 One reason for this, according to the study, is that children who mature physically at a younger age may not have the mental or emotional maturity to deal with the social challenges and stressors that can come with appearing older than they actually are.

 What parents can do to help